pesaply/Ruby-on-Rails-Pinterest-Clone/README.md

 **Ruby on Rails Pinterest clone**
 =================================

-This is a Pinterest like Ruby on Rails webapp

-This app is utilizing gems such as devise, bootstrap-sass, paperclip and simple-form.
+This is a Pinterest like Ruby on Rails webapp utilizing gems such as devise, bootstrap-sass, paperclip and simple-form.
 This was produced following the [One Month Rails](onemonthrails.com) tutorials by Mattan Griffel.

 ***Image of home page***